jlgreathouse/AMD_IBS_Toolkit/README.txt

 Building and Installing the AMD Research IBS Driver and Toolkit
 --------------------------------------------------------------------------------

-Everything in the AMD Research IBS Toolkit can be build from the main directory using the command:
+Everything in the AMD Research IBS Toolkit can be built from the main directory using the command:
     make